Local artist without arms, legs creates intricate watercolor paintings, Valentine’s Day cards

 “People need to be reminded that there is love in the world,” said Cox.
 “That’s what I would like people to do is approach people with disabilities and know that, hey, we are people.
 We want to be accepted like every other person.
 We want to be seen for our abilities as well as our disabilities.”

-If you’d like to purchase a Valentine’s Day card or bundle from Minda Cox, you can reach out to her via email here.
+If you’d like to purchase a Valentine’s Day card or bundle from Minda Cox, you can reach out to her via email: minda204@aol.com and you can find her website here.